genericname462/MultiChat/README.md

-Simple TCP chat with channels using some of the new asyncio features and the new type hints.
+Simple TCP/TLS chat with channels using some of the new asyncio features and the new type hints.

 ### Message format
 ##### Client to server: